Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Preliminary results on the solutions to the Vlasov-Navier-Stokes system

 That is why we shall rather use the conditional result stated in Theorem \ref{cond:decay}, which only deals with the decay of the kinetic energy of the fluid part.
 As we shall see later on, this will be enough for our purpose. \end{remarque}

-We now state a conditional proposition which emphasize some sufficient conditions leading to the proof of Theorem \ref{thCV}.
-We mainly combine a classical week-compactness type argument with the conditional convergence of the Brinkman force provided by Corollary \ref{coro:condBrinkCV}. \begin{proposition} Let $\big((u_\eps,f_\eps)\big)_{\eps >0}$ be a family of global weak solutions to the Vlasov-Navier-Stokes system which are smooth and such that $u_\eps \in \Ld^1_{\mathrm{loc}}(\R^+;\mathrm{W}^{1,\infty}_0(\R^3_+))$.
+We now state a conditional proposition which emphasizes some sufficient conditions leading to the proof of Theorem \ref{thCV}.
+We mainly combine a classical weak-compactness type argument with the conditional convergence of the Brinkman force provided by Corollary \ref{coro:condBrinkCV}. \begin{proposition} Let $\big((u_\eps,f_\eps)\big)_{\eps >0}$ be a family of global weak solutions to the Vlasov-Navier-Stokes system which are smooth and such that $u_\eps \in \Ld^1_{\mathrm{loc}}(\R^+;\mathrm{W}^{1,\infty}_0(\R^3_+))$.
 Let $T>0$.
 Assume that for all $\eps >0$, we have

 where $M>1$ is independent of $\eps$ and $T$, where $C_T>0$ is independent of $\eps$ and where $0<\delta e^{\delta}<1/9$.
 Then the convergence results stated in Theorem \ref{thCV} hold true on $[0,T]$. \end{proposition} \begin{proof} As the sequence $(u_\eps)_{\eps}$ is bounded in $\Ld^2(0,T;\H^1_0(\R^3_+))$ (thanks to the energy inequality \eqref{ineq:energy2} and \eqref{C3}) there exists $u \in \Ld^2(0,T;\H^1_0(\R^3_+))$ such that, up to a subsequence that we shall not denote here, we have